wfunk-lumeris/Covid/README.md

 ## Instructions
 **This model was purposely made to be simple to use a points system analogous to Weight Watchers so that it can be typed into most EHRs manually by a non-technical person.
 For example, the model variables and points can be typed directly into Epic's Healthy Planet to create a patient registry (as well as most any EHR that has a module for population health).
 A PDF that provides a brief overview and instructions, including the variables and points to create the registry in your EHR, is [here](https://github.com/Lumeris-Health/Covid/blob/master/howTo.pdf).**

-The model variables and points in the PDF are also viewable/downloadable in Excel via this link [here](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv).

 ## Detail
 ### Model 1.
 Predicting COVID-19 related hospitalizations

-This is a simple model with just 17 variables that performs well at predicting the likelihood of all-cause emergency hospitalizations in the next 90 days for people particularly susceptible to COVID-19.
+This is a simple model with just [18 variables](https://github.com/Lumeris-Health/Covid/blob/master/modelParameters.csv) that performs well at predicting the likelihood of all-cause emergency hospitalizations in the next 90 days for people particularly susceptible to COVID-19.
 Emergency hospitalizations are defined as ED visits that are followed by an IP admission (the prediction is for ED visits that are followed by a discharge, not just standalone ED visits).
 It predicts the hospitalizations for people especially susceptible to COVID-19 based on the latest data published by the CDC [here](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and on March 11 in The Lancet [here](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).

 ### Applicable Population